Type Hype: Tips for Typography and Design

 Centered Is Not Always Justified

-The only time centered text is really useful is on restaurant menus and invitations.
+The only time that centered text is really useful is on restaurant menus and invitations.
 The overuse of centered text can create a shape that the creator did not intend.
 It can also appear dull and boring.
 It is okay to use text that is justified to the left, right, or center if it enhances the graphics around it.

 Leading Down the Wrong Path

 The vertical space between lines of type is called Leading (pronounced as ‘ledding’).
 Proper leading enables viewers to read the lines of words in a smooth flowing manner.
 It helps readers visually remember what line they are on in a paragraph.
-The spacing is typically measured in points from the bottom from one line of text to the top of the next line of text.
+The spacing is typically measured in points from the bottom of one line of text to the top of the next line of text.
 When there is improper leading, the type can appear constrained and strain the eyes of the reader.

 Similar to leading, skilled tracking can definitely help align groups of letters for proper printing.
 Application uses of tracking can help or hinder the flow of type and the weight of a block of text.
 Tracking can enhance readability in text that is capitalized, helps logo adjustments, and can strengthen the look of main headlines.
 While most programs have default or standard settings, it is best for designers to adjust their own spacing in small increments to make the best layout for characters in an ad to be printed.